CASE: QUEENS LIBRARY, NEW YORK

 Self-service kiosks provide customers with a much-appreciated ability to return items 24/7, as the ID detection software automatically rejects any items not belonging to the Queens Library system.
 Customers can choose to receive guidance and receipts in their native language, from Punjabi to Polish, Spanish, and several Chinese dialects.
 Built-in cameras help to document criminal activity and clarify incidents.
 Today, 60 branches enjoy automation, with two more underway

-reduced turnaround time, Enhanced customer service, and Improved security
+Reduced turnaround time, enhanced customer service, and improved security

 • Vastly reduced turnaround time, significantly speeding up distribution and shelving across all branches while reducing errors